adionpluto/boxd/README.md

 # boxd

-a minimalist, archive and tracker for your letterboxd history.
+a minimalist, personal archive and tracker for your letterboxd history.

 ---
 features:

-~ filter your activity feed by activity type
+- filter your activity feed by activity type.

-~ personalized stats pages (sorting films by year, genre, country, director) ~ recommendations based on your watched/watchlist set of films.
+- personalized stats pages (sorting films by year, genre, country, director).

+- recommendations based on your watched/watchlist set of films.

 ---
 how to update your data: